scarabel/PS-method-delay-equations/2016 EJQTDE/readme.md

 ## Instructions for the MC_example file
-"MC_example" is the script containing the instruction for the Matcont continuation.
+"MC_example" is the script containing the instruction for the MatCont continuation.
 Continuation and parameter options may be varied in the script.